Portland International Airport: New terminal (1950s)

+Portland's first jets were Pan Am 707-321s about October 1959.
 A new terminal opened in 1959, which for the most part serves as the present facility.
 The new terminal is located to the east of the original runways, and north of the then-new 8,800 ft runway.
 Construction of a second east–west runway to the north made this a midfield terminal.
 At this point, all but the NE-SW (3/21) runway in the original "X" were abandoned and turned into taxiways.
 3/21 was extended for use as a cross-wind runway.
 "International" was added to the airport's official designation after the 1950s-era improvements.

+The first international nonstop was Western's 720B to Vancouver, British Columbia, in 1967.
 Plans made in 1968 to add a third runway by means of filling in parts of the Columbia River were met with vocal public opposition and scrapped.
 The airport switched from screening passengers at individual gates to screening all visitors at concourse entrances in 1973 as new FAA regulations went into effect.
+By 1974, the airport was served by Braniff, Cascade, Continental, Eastern, Hughes Airwest, Northwest Orient, Pan Am, United and Western, and the Seattle route was served by seven airlines with aircraft as large as Boeing 747s.
 In 1974, the south runway was extended to 11000 ft to service the newest jumbo jets.
 The terminal building was renovated and expanded in 1977.

+United was the dominant carrier at PDX during the regulated era and through the 1980s.
+Air Oregon started short-haul service from Portland following deregulation in 1978, and by 1979 had routes to seven other cities in Oregon.
+In April 1983, United Airlines began a flight from Chicago to Tokyo's Narita Airport that stopped in Seattle–Tacoma six days a week and in Portland once a week.
+The company operated the service with Boeing 747s.
+Meanwhile, Delta Air Lines wanted to add Tokyo to its network, but it lacked aircraft that could fly there nonstop from its Atlanta base.
+Consequently, the company established a "Pacific gateway" in Portland, a small hub for routes to Asia.
+Delta began service from Portland to Tokyo in March 1987.